With Jesus in our Hearts, we have:

 To ensure our children read a rich variety of books and have an opportunity to learn about different writers and genres, we have launched Author of the Month.

 Each month is dedicated to a different author.
-This is promoted in class as well as our school library, where children are able to borrow books written by the author.
+This is promoted on our website.